fireflowerr/selfexec-maven-plugin/README.md

 * `jarName` - alias = `selfexec.jarName`: Represents the jarFile to be made self executable.
 Its default value is `${project.artifactId}-${project.version}`

-* `overwrite` - alias = `selfexec.overwrite`: If true deletes the original jar.

-* `keepExt` - alias = `selfexec.keepExt`: If true, leaves the .jar extention on the jar.
-Use this for crossplatform compatiability.
-Eg unix like systems can run `./example.jar` and windows/other systems can run `java -jar example.jar`.
-If `keepExt` is true `overwrite` will be forcibly set to true.
+* `finalName` - alias = `selfexec.finalName`: Determines the name of the generated self-executing jar.
+If it is the same as another file name in the output directory, it will overwrite that file.

   The single goal of this plugin, **selfexec** simply creates a new file which is a self executing version of the provided jar.